 Day 5 Sapareva banya – Govedartsi ( 5 hours of riding)

-Today you'll leave the village of Sapareva Banya and climb up the mountain of Rila, again stopping for a picnic lunch on the way.
+Today you'll leave the village of Sapareva Banya and climb up the mountain of Rila, again stopping for a lunch on the way.
 After lunch you'll continue on to the village of Govedartsi which is situated in the Central part of the Rila mountains, on the right side of the Iskar River and is the starting point of classic hiking and riding routes to Musala peak, Seven Rila lakes, Mechit peak, Maliovitsa peak, Yonchevo lake and Urdini lakes.
 Tonight you'll be staying in a small, cosy family hotel which also has a little swimming pool and a sauna.
 Homemade dinner on the terrace of the hotel.

 Day 6 Govedartzi – Belchin banya (5 hours of riding)

 Today you'll be riding through the valley of Lakatnitsa before heading back to the village of Belchin Banya.
 You'll have the opportunity to visit Tsari Mali Grad – a fortress next to Belchin.
 It is a fortified city inhabited between 4th and 7th century by Thracian, Roman and Byzanine people.
 There'll be time to have a guided tour to find out the story of the church.

 Day 7 Belchin banya – Plana (4 hours of riding)

 This morning you'll be following the mountain ridge back to Plana village and can enjoy astonishing panoramic views from the ridge.
 Once you arrive back at the stables, it's time to say goodbye to the horses and head back to the guest house where you spent the first 2 nights.